 - allowing third parties to observe sexual acts;

 - engaging in voyeurism;

 - distributing intimate or sexual information about another person;

 - knowingly transmitting a sexually transmitted infection, including HIV, to another person; and/or

 - capturing or transmitting intimate or sexual utterances, sounds or images of another person.

-Title IX and University Policy prohibit gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
+Title IX and University Policy prohibit sex-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.

 If you have been a victim of sexual violence follow these four steps: